Last Updated on April 15, 2024 by Christine Kaaloa

 4. Haggling for a rickshaw and getting screwed

-Okay, this had nothing to do with the tour, but the basic fact I did not know where I was.
 The shitty thing about being a traveler is that you never know the actual lay of the land.
 You don’t know how far or close things are from where you’re at.
-It makes you feel helpless and vulnerable.
+It makes me feel helpless and vulnerable.

 From the temple, I decided to take a rickshaw back to my guesthouse.
 I haggled with the driver.
 He wanted me to pay 80 rupees, but I knew locals were only paying 40 rupees (I actually asked Uday how much it cost to get back before I left him).
 So I was stubborn with 40 rupees.
-Fine, the rickshaw driver sulkily agreed.
+I didn’t want to pay $1 for a trip that might be right around the corner and at that point, I was already feeling like I was wearing a huge neon sign on my head blinking “Naive”.
+The rickshaw driver sulkily agreed.

-Five minutes he dropped me off in nowhere remotely recognizable.
-I felt stranded.
+Five minutes later, the rickshaw driver dropped me off in nowhere recognizable.
 He refused to go further and just left.
-I was pissed.

 On a lighter note…